Madea's Family Reunion (2006)

 Nikki: I went to the park.

-Nikki: My last foster mother, she said that the only thing I'd ever be smart enough to do is lay on my back.
+Nikki: My last foster mother.
+She told me that the only thing I'd ever be smart enough to do is lay on my back.

-Mable 'Madea' Simmons: the best revenge you can get on a person who tells you something like that, is to prove them wrong.
+Madea: The best revenge you can have on somebody that did told you something like that, is to prove them wrong.

-Joe: Best way to get revenge on someone like that is to kick their butt.
+Joe: [scoffs] Best revenge you can have is to kick their butt.
+That's the best revenge.

-Boy on School Bus: Shut up, old lady!
+Man on the Bus: Shut up, old lady!

 [Madea jumps to him and continually slaps him]